Welcome to our Ask Beautyeditor column, where our experts answer your hair, skin and makeup questions. To request skincare advice:

-Q: How do I get rid of my oily face? — Sandra
+Q: How do I get rid of my oily face?
+No matter which products I use in the morning, my forehead and chin are a grease slick within a few hours. — Sandra

 So here's what I suggest for oily skin, both topically and internally:

-The first thing I recommend doing is lightening up your skincare products, if you haven't already.
-As any dermatologist will tell you (but skincare companies love to protest), moisturizer is optional.
-You don't need some rich cream if your skin is already producing plenty oil of its own.
+Consider lightening up your moisturizer, if you haven't already.
+You don't need a rich cream if your skin is already producing plenty oil of its own.

 If you're looking for a natural topical remedy to control oil, then consider jojoba oil.
 Yes, an oil.
 On oily skin.